-a.
 The investigators shall conduct their investigation in whatever way they consider appropriate, including gathering relevant documentary evidence and speaking to the person who referred the matter and other persons who may have relevant information.
 The investigators shall not reveal the name of the person who notified the Committee of a suspected violation or the name of the student whose conduct is under investigation unless doing so is necessary to their investigation.

-b.
-Before concluding their investigation, with respect to any student whose conduct is under investigation, the investigators shall:
+- B. Before concluding their investigation, with respect to any student whose conduct is under investigation, the investigators shall: - 1. notify such student in writing of the investigation; - 2. provide such student with a copy of this Code; and

-- 1. notify such student in writing of the investigation; - 2. provide such student with a copy of this Code; and c.
-The investigators shall complete their investigation within two weeks of the date of their appointment or within such longer time period as may be authorized by the Chair for good cause.
+- 3. advise such student in writing that the Code details the student's rights and responsibilities concerning all investigations and proceedings regarding alleged violations. - C. The investigators shall complete their investigation within two weeks of the date of their appointment or within such longer time period as may be authorized by the Chair for good cause.